-Buprenorphine is known to rarely cause hyperthermia in cats.
+Buprenorphine is known to cause hyperthermia in cats rarely.
 No such case has been reported in a dog.

 By the end of the day, Jasmine seemed exhausted but stable.
 With the best of intentions, the veterinarian sent her home.
 Was that a mistake?
-In retrospective, clearly so.
-But the idea was that she may recover better in her own environment.
+In retrospect, clearly so.
+But the idea was that she might recover better in her own environment.

-When Jasmine came back home, she looked like a train wreck but seemed comfortable enough.
+When Jasmine returned home, she looked like a train wreck but seemed comfortable enough.

 After that, she tried to get up a couple of times but thought better of it.
-That night we all slept with her on the kitchen floor.
+So that night, we all slept with her on the kitchen floor.
 Well, I didn’t sleep …

 We were told that Jasmine should be better by morning